rabidaudio/rabid.audio/README.md

 - ~~Make a real homepage~~
 - self-generating `all` pages for each category
 - A way to include JS libs on a per-page basis (require-js??)
+- Mobile scrolling for /all/
+- update Gruntfile with less janky generator

 Future ideas: